Last updated on June 28th, 2019 at 04:17 pm

 When to Visit Chile’s Marble Caves in Patagonia

 The Marble Caves can be seen at any time of the year.
-However, for a particularly stunning experience, you ought to visit during sunrise or sunset in Autumn (April to June).
+However, for a particularly stunning experience, you ought to visit from December to March.
 During this time the water levels are at its lowest and the light at sunrise is at its bounciest.
 This allows the cavern walls to instantly reflect the piercing blue lake and sparkling warm sun, gifting visitors with a once-in-a-lifetime spectacle.

 If you can’t make it to the Marble Caves during Chile’s spring season, don’t fret!
 They are just as magical during other parts of the year.
 While the caves are at their brightest during the spring, consider visiting during the summer (December to February).
 The lake water is higher during this time of the year which causes a deeper shade of blue to evolve.

 - Argentine travelers should bring their ID card.
 The rest of the formats may no longer be valid to cross the border.
 As an alternative, you can present your passport.
 Any foreign passengers traveling from Argentina to the Marble Caves should consult the conditions of crossing the border.